MichaelCurrin/hexo-quickstart/source/_posts/hello-world.md

 ---
-title: Hello World
+title: Hello World - first blog post
 ---

-## Heading
+## This is a heading

-This is a blog post's content.
+Here is the content.